October ’24 Contributions

 BATRAW, “Recycling of end of life battery packs for domestic raw material supply chains and enhanced circular economy”, seeks to develop new technological processes for the recovery of Critical Raw Materials (CRMs) contained in electric vehicle batteries.

-Of which, €9,786,739 are financed under the Horizon Europe programme.
+Of which, €9,786,739 are funded under the Horizon Europe programme and £297,762 by UKRI.

-Of which, €9,786,739 are financed under the Horizon Europe programme.
+Of which, €9,786,739 are funded under the Horizon Europe programme and £297,762 by UKRI.

 To deliver battery grade secondary Co, Ni, Mn, Li, C-graphite and benchmark recovered RMs in NMC811, MMC9½½ and LMNO cathodes versus cathodes containing primary RMs.
 Cost of the battery grade cathode material will be < 30 €/kWh and performance reported in a scientific publication.